xguerrerov0903/xguerrerov0903/Prueba_desempeno/readme.md

 ```

 **Output**:
-* Note: The code has defaults datas, the default total without changes is this
+* Note: The code has defaults data, the default total without changes is this

 ```
 Your total is 143000.0$